Melissa Mia Hall, 1954-2011

 But Sarah now believes that if only her friend had been able to afford to see the doctor, he would have suspected more than just a pulled muscle and would have ordered life-saving cardiac tests for her.
 She quotes Texas lawyer, writer and also one of Melissa’s friends, Laurie Moore, who had written:

-“She would’ve had a huge medical bill that she couldn’t pay, and would probably have lost her house over it, but she would be alive instead of just taking pain pills and dying in the night. “
+“She would have had a huge medical bill that she couldn’t pay, and would probably have lost her house over it, but she would be alive instead of just taking pain pills and dying in the night. “

 Melissa Mia Hall’s reluctance to see a doctor is tragically common behaviour among Americans who can’t afford health insurance.
 A 2009 Harvard study published in the American Journal of Public Health found more than 44,800 unnecessary deaths annually were associated with lack of insurance.
 One of the Harvard authors concluded: